thebettertwin/razor-tech-test/NOTES.md

 Nice to have, use the posters to display the search results (and coming soon for ones without images)

-Getting duplicates in the api response
+Getting duplicates in the api response - if have time should look to address this

+Decision to use a search provider context - this allows me to persist the search state between navigation states - eg clicking into detail page and then going back to search results - still shows previous search results.